 Although the planning process may differ from community to community depending on the individual needs of the citizens, there are some common elements found in most Comprehensive Land Use Plans.
-The planning process usually begins with the inventory phase.
+The Planning Process, usually begins with an inventory phase.
 Before planning for the future, it is important to have a sense of the present state of the city and the probable future direction of the city.
+The Dalworthington Gardens comprehensive planning process started with a data gathering and forecasting phase.